Tiashaadhya005/Internship/README.md

 2)Then we have to install docker

-3)Now we have to go to the selected folder and have to run the command "docker-compose build" to build the image of the project
+3)Now we have to go to the selected folder and have to run the command `docker-compose build` to build the image of the project

-4) Next we have to run "docker-compose up" to make the container and to start the docker server.
+4) Next we have to run `docker-compose up` to make the container and to start the docker server.

-5) For checking the container we can run the command "docker ps".
+5) For checking the container we can run the command `docker ps`.
 It will show all the containers that are running.
-   Also we can check any container that was build and then exited by using "docker ps -a".
+   Also we can check any container that was build and then exited by using `docker ps -a`.

 6) Now we can check the operations in the browser.

 7) At last to stop the docker we will run `docker-compose kill` .

-8) then again we can run "docker ps" to verify whether all the containers deleted or not.
+8) then again we can run `docker ps` to verify whether all the containers deleted or not.